Disappearance of ARA San Juan: Disappearance and rescue efforts

 On 24 November, the search and rescue operation was reinforced by the Brazilian submarine rescue ship Felinto Perry.
 The arrival of a Russian Navy exploration aircraft was also expected.
 More than 30 aircraft and ships from Argentina, the United Kingdom, Brazil, the United States, Chile and other countries participated in the effort to find San Juan.
 In all, more than 4,000 personnel from 13 countries assisted the search, scouring some 500,000 km2 of ocean – an area the size of Spain.

 On 26 November, the Argentine Navy said that "despite 11 days of searching, it doesn't rule out that [the crew] could be in an extreme survival situation" and were not willing to draw any conclusions until the submarine had been located.
 Weather conditions in the South Atlantic were again making the search difficult, with winds of up to 100 km/h.

 On 27 November, Argentine Navy spokesman Captain Enrique Balbi revealed to the press that according to the submarine's last report from 15 November, San Juan's snorkel leaked water into the forward storage batteries the day before, which ignited a fire.
 After extinguishing the fire, the crew disconnected the forward storage batteries.
 The submarine continued to move powered by the aft batteries.

 On 30 November, 15 days after San Juan went missing, the Navy declared the rescue part of the operation to be over, turning its attention to finding the submarine and not her crew.
 At the time, the loss of 44 crewmen constituted the largest loss of life aboard a submarine since the Chinese submarine 361 sank in May 2003.
-The incident is also the second worst naval disaster in Argentina during peacetime after the loss of the minesweeper ARA Fournier with her complement of 77 off Tierra del Fuego on 22 September 1949.
+The incident is also the second worst naval disaster in Argentina during peacetime after the loss of the minesweeper ARA Fournier with her complement of 77 in the Fuegian Channels on 22 September 1949.